In this article, I’d like to share with you 5 habits of highly productive people.

 Without a doubt, there are various of habits that you can implement to build up you productivity muscle, but I believe the following 7 habits are essential for anyone regardless of your personal preferences.

 Just a disclaimer.
 I’m not a guru, or a successful person.
-I’m someone who is in the never ending quest to improving himself.
+I’m someone who is in the never-ending quest to improve himself.

 Habit #1: Waking Up Early

 That’s the most common habit that all productive and successful people share, for its amazing benefits.